davmirand/tuning_mod/README.md

 	*	```gdv.sh``` conatins the settings that we are currently interested in
 	*	```/tmp/tuningLog``` will contain the output from the last run

+**This package has been tested with the following versions of Linux**
+-	CentOS 7 and 8
+-	Ubuntu
+-	Debian

 **Part 2**

 There are two known dependencies, apart from compilation requirements at this point.